Aditya-digumarthy/Duplicate_Invoice_Automation/README.md

-# Duplicate_Invoice_Automation
-This script automates the process of managing invoice PDFs, extracting text, identifying duplicates, and organizing the data into specific folders, with detailed logging and error handling.
-The pandas DataFrames at the end allow for an easy review of the unique and duplicate invoices processed during the run.
+This Python_script, with a fully implemented PyQt UI, automates the processing of invoice PDFs by extracting text, identifying duplicates, and organizing files into specific folders.
+The interface allows easy folder selection and process execution, while pandas DataFrames display unique and duplicate invoices for quick review and analysis.